w3c/webextensions/proposals/runtime_on_invalidated.md

 `browser.runtime.onInvalidated`

-This event allows extension contexts which stay alive to be notified when the extension context get invalidated.
+This event notifies extension contexts that remain alive when the extension context gets invalidated.

 **Document Metadata**